-Candidates in AC 2019-2020 also had a 100% pass rate and improved in IEP development.
-However, candidate performance in AC 2019-2020 indicated the need for more information and instruction in assessment.
-The faculty evaluated the results of the SPED PRAXIS exam and noted that candidates needed additional content knowledge on assessing students with exceptionalities.
+Candidates in AC 2020-2021 also had a 100% pass rate and improved in IEP development.
+However, candidate performance in AC 2020-2021 indicated the continued need for more information and instruction in assessment.
+The faculty evaluated the results of the SPED PRAXIS exam and noted that candidates needed additional content knowledge on differentiation in assessing students with exceptionalities.
 Candidate performance indicated that the national CEC Standards of the Knowledge and Skills that all Special Educators should possess have been met in the course content for the MAT Integrated-Merged General and Mild/Moderate Special Education program.
-Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all candidates who completed the 2019-2020 SPED PRAXIS exam.
+Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exam.

-In AC 2019-2020, the target was met.
-In AC 2019-2020, the target was that 100% of MAT students seeking Special Education certification would demonstrate discipline-specific content knowledge by successfully passing (minimum score 153) the Special Education: Core Knowledge and Mild to Moderate Applications (5543) Praxis Exam.
+In AC 2020-2021, the target was met.
+In AC 2020-2021, the target was that 100% of MAT students seeking Special Education certification would demonstrate discipline-specific content knowledge by successfully passing (minimum score 153) the Special Education: Core Knowledge and Mild to Moderate Applications (5543) Praxis Exam.
+Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.

-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will so add additional assessment development instructional activities and resources to the appropriate course(s) EDSP 5000 and EDSP 5010.
-Candidates in AC 2019-2020 achieved a 100% passing rate, but individual test scores tended to be lower in the area of assessment.
-Faculty will introduce assignments and instruction aimed at increasing knowledge in assessing students with exceptionalities in EDSP 5000 and EDSP 5010.
+In AC 2020-2021, faculty will add additional assessment development instructional activities and resources to the appropriate course(s) EDSP 5000 and EDSP 5010.
+Candidates in AC 2020-2021 achieved a 100% passing rate, but individual test scores continued to be lower in the area of assessment.
+Faculty will introduce assignments and instruction aimed at increasing knowledge in assessing students with exceptionalities in EDSP 5000 and EDSP 5010 and enhanced materials and texts addressing assessment have been adopted/added.
 These changes will improve the students' ability to properly assess all students to determine if learning is taking place thereby continuing to push the cycle of improvement forward.